jermbo/CosmicChecker/README.md

 ***Note: in order to run this properly a server needs to be running.
 It is a CORS issue to load a CSS from any location other than your domain.
 Make sure you are running browser sync or, if you are teaching, you have LiveServer turned on and being used.***

+***Note: as of version 1.0.0, please avoid short hand styles, especially with colors.
+The browser takes a hex value and converts it to rgb.
+Currently there is no check handles the short hand and rgb value.***

 #### inlineStyles

 When you need to verify inline styles exist.
 This can be done utilizing the `attribute` type as well, but this takes it a step further and checks multiple rules.